 Today's creative prompt has been dreamed up by: Angie Ouya "For this prompt, I reflected on a recent essay I read on intersectional feminism that specifically explored the policing of ethnic minority's bodies in a bid to preserve white supremacy.
 I reflected on how there are 'hidden rules' that are embedded in our psyche which cause us to police ourselves and our own bodies in turn.
 I wanted to create a prompt that specifically explores a moment of free movement outside of our daily routines, a protest to the policing of our bodies and a way to connect with and centre us in our bodies with music as an aid."
-Instagram: [@master_toffee](https://www.instagram.com/master_toffee) Website: janusstudios.co.uk THE JANUARY CHALLENGE Day 20 A Meaningful Touch Select an everyday bag or item of clothing that you use or wear regularly, such as a tote bag, backpack, wallet or jacket.
-Create something meaningful to hide inside.
+Instagram: [@master_toffee](#) Website: [janusstudios.co.uk](#) THE JANUARY CHALLENGE Day 20 A Meaningful Touch Create something meaningful to hide inside your school bag or coat.
 It could be: - A small picture: Draw or capture an image that has personal significance to you.
 It might be of a person or a scene from a memory or place. - A personal note or quote: Write a positive affirmation, inspirational quote, or personal note on a small piece of paper or fabric. - A keepsake or token: Create a small 3d item, like a collection of charms, or fabrics that holds special meaning for you.
 Then, secure your 'meaningful touch' inside your bag or chosen item and attach it if you can.
 You could place it in a pocket, or attach it with a pin or sew it on.